Supply Chain Risk Assessment

 The supply chain risk extends as far as the software and even the company website where malware and waterhole attacks are becoming increasingly common.

 Assessing risks, by attributing risk indices to all elements of your supply chain.
-This produces a Hot Spot analysis and identifies Single Point of Failures in your supply chain.
+This produces a Hot Spot analysis and identifies a Single Point of Failure in your supply chain.

 Risk mitigation plans based on segmentation of supply chain risks.
 Can they be avoided or reduced through supply chain re-design?
 Can the risks be limited or transferred e.g. insured or must they be retained in the business but with robust contingency plans put in place?